jcearnal/weather_dashboard/README.md

 # Open Weather Dashboard

 The Open Weather Dashboard is a comprehensive weather tracking application that allows users to get real-time weather updates, forecasts, and manage their favorite locations.
-It is designed to be intuitive and user-friendly, catering to both everyday users and weather enthusiasts.
+This project serves to meet the requirements for my INF 655 Final Project.

 ## Features